aliabbasi2000/MemeGame/README.md

   - id, caption
 - Table `meme_caption` - a middle table thatShows the N to N relationship between captions and memes
   - meme_id, caption_id
+- Table `games` - has the games for the users
+  - id, user_id
+- Table `rounds` - has the information of rounds
+  - id, game_id, meme_id, selected_caption_id, score

 ## Screenshots